Renormalization group and UV completion of cosmological perturbations: Gravitational collapse as a critical phenomenon: Basic setup

 \subsection{Fluid equations for generic initial data}

-For simplicity, throughout this work, we ignore the effects of a cosmological constant, and focus solely on the non-linear evolution of collisionless matter.
-We employ Lagrangian coordinates $\fett q$ which denote the positions of fluid elements at initial time~$t= t_0$.
+For simplicity, throughout this work, we ignore the effects of a cosmological constant, and focus solely on the nonlinear evolution of collisionless matter.
+We employ Lagrangian coordinates $\fett q$ that denote the positions of fluid elements at initial time~$t= t_0$.
 Likewise, $\fett r \!=\! \fett r (\fett q,t)\! =\! \fett x(\fett q, t)/ a(t)$ is the physical position of a given fluid element at current time~$t$, while~$a$ is the cosmic scale factor normalized to unity at time~$t_0$.
 Using these definitions, the equations of motion of the fluid elements can be written as \be \ddot {\fett{r}} = -\nabr \phi , \qquad \nabr^2 \phi = 4\pi G \rho , \qquad \rho = \bar \rho / J , \ee where an overdot stands for a Lagrangian (convective) time derivative, while $\bar \rho = \bar \rho_0 a^{-3}$ is the spatially uniform background density with $\bar \rho_0 = \bar \rho (t_0)$ denoting its initial value.
-Furthermore, we have defined $J := \det[x_{i,j}]$ where a ``$,j$'' is a partial space derivative w.r.t.\ Lagrangian component~$q_j$.
+Furthermore, we have defined $J := \det[x_{i,j}]$ where a ``$,j$'' is a partial space derivative with respecect to the Lagrangian component~$q_j$.